 - Schedule the time and test away!

-Regression in Agile
+Regression In Agile

-Agile is an adaptive approach which follows an iterative and incremental method.
+Agile is an adaptive approach that follows an iterative and incremental method.
 The product is developed in short iterations called sprint which lasts for 2- 4 weeks.
 In agile, there is a number of iterations, hence this testing plays a significant role as the new functionality or code change is done in the iterations.

-The regression test suite should be prepared from the initial phase and should be updated with each sprint.
+The Regression test suite should be prepared from the initial phase and should be updated with each sprint.

-In agile, Regression check is covered under two categories:
+In Agile, Regression check is covered under two categories:

 - Sprint Level Regression

 - End to End Regression